pjbouchet/pjbouchet-source/content/contact/contact.md

 [[item]]
   show = true
-  file = "standrews.jpg" # Picture to show below contact card
+  # file = "" # Picture to show below contact card
 +++

-Feel free to get in touch with any questions or comments.
-I am always looking for new collaborations and I am interested in hearing from prospective graduate students.
+Don't hesitate to get in touch with any questions or comments.
+I love a good chat!
+I am also always looking for new collaborations and I am very interested in hearing about potential funding opportunities.